Traffic (2024 film)

 Traffic (Jaful Secolului) is a 2024 heist drama film directed by Teodora Mihai, written by Cristian Mungiu.
-Starring Anamaria Vartolomei and Ionut Niculae, it follows a group of Romanian immigrants in Belgium, who go from unwanted second-class citizens to wanted criminals, as they decide to stage a heist that will change their lives forever.
-The story of the film is inspired by a theft of paintings signed by Picasso, Monet and Gauguin from a Dutch museum in 2012 by three Romanians.
+Starring Anamaria Vartolomei and Ionuț Niculae, it follows a group of Romanian immigrants in Belgium, who go from unwanted second-class citizens to wanted criminals, as they decide to stage a heist that will change their lives forever.
+The story of the film is inspired by a theft of paintings signed by Picasso, Monet, and Gauguin from a Dutch museum in 2012 by three Romanians.

 The film had its world premiere in the International Competition section of the Warsaw Film Festival on 16 October 2024, where it won the Warsaw Grand Prix.
 It was theatrically released on Romania on 23 September 2025.
-It was selected as the Romanian entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Romanian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.